code to be executed for each item in the sequence

 print(num)

-statement to skip the current iteration and move to the next one.
-For example, this loop will print 1 and exit when num
+You can use the break statement to exit the loop prematurely and the continue statement to skip the current iteration and move to the next one.
+For example, this loop will print 1 and exit when num is 3, and it will skip 2 using continue.

 For loops are versatile and can be used in various scenarios to perform repetitive tasks, process data, or iterate through collections, making them a fundamental part of Python programming.